bruderstein/unexpected-react/README.md

 ```

 This actually produces 3 "child" elements of the div, `Click on `, the `clickCount` and the ` times`
-To make this simpler, `unexpected-react-shallow` concatenates these values so you can simply test the
+To make this simpler, `unexpected-react` concatenates these values so you can simply test the
 previous example as follows:

 ```js